Zubax/bro/README.md

-Currently, Bro utilizes the general-purpose GPT-5 for high-level reasoning and planning, a fast GPT-5-Mini with a low reasoning effort setting for low-level UI control, and the fast and compact UI-TARS-1.5-7B for UI grounding.
+Currently, Bro utilizes the general-purpose GPT-5 for high-level reasoning and planning, a fast GPT-5-Mini with a low reasoning effort setting for low-level UI control, and the fast and compact UI-TARS-1.5-7B for UI grounding (which is used directly, without any additional OCR or object detection).
 The agent is tuned to avoid touching UI unless absolutely necessary, preferring direct file access, shell commands, and hotkeys whenever possible.